 If you could give just one international search tip, what would it be?

 We recently ran an SEO survey using our SurveyMonkey Audience tool, a product which allows people to get respondents for their surveys, and one of the questions assessed the impact of poor grammar and spelling on user trust.
 We discovered, as we expected, that there is a significant impact on how a piece of content is perceived when it has incorrect grammar and spelling.
 While many brands would never think of publishing anything in English without having every I- dotted, t-crossed, and comma inserted, are they as careful to make sure every umlaut is used in German or acento in Spanish?
-My one tip is to localize content.
-Don’t just translate.
-If you go through the effort of translating your site or products, do it right and make sure it doesn’t look amateur to a native speaker.
+My one tip is to localise content.
+Do not just translate.
+If you go through the effort of translating your site or products, do it right and make sure it does not look amateur to a native speaker.

 What will attendees take away from your session?

 I am going to go through the process I use to audit existing international campaigns and launch new ones.
 Attendees will learn how to do keyword discovery and competitive research without needing to actually learn a new language.
-Attendees should also gain a new understanding of how important closely managing their international SEO campaigns should be in order to avoid localization gaffes.
+Attendees should also gain a new understanding of how important closely managing their international SEO campaigns should be in order to avoid localisation gaffes.

 Why should people attend the International Search Summit?

 While there seems to be content available for every possible tail search term in English, international is the next frontier.
 International SEO presents opportunities for significant growth, and the Summit will give people ideas on how to succeed far out of their comfort zone.